PJMcDonough/OOP-notes/Arrays, Strings and Regular Expressions.md

-# Javadoc
-We use a special form of comment starting with `/**`.
-Javadoc is then extracted from the source code.
-We usually just look at the comments in the source code, but it's the same stuff.
-You have Seen Javadoc on Oracle's website.
 # Arrays
 Arrays allow us to have multiple things in one variable.
 For a type `T`, we can declare an array of `T`s named `var` like `T[] var`.